STUDENTS & GRADS

-WIM (UK) holds Speed Mentoring Evenings few times a year, where women are given the opportunity to meet with mentors over an informal dinner to discuss their professional development goals and aspirations.
-The next dinner will take place on 10th October 2017.
+WIM holds Speed Mentoring Evenings a few times a year, at which women are given the opportunity to meet with mentors over an informal dinner to discuss their professional development goals and aspirations.
+The next dinner will take place on 2nd July 2018.
 If you would like to register your interest for this or future mentoring evenings, please e-mail firstname.lastname@example.org with your details and a short biography.

 CVs and fine-tuning

-Before graduating, you should invest time and effort into sealing your first job, which will include compiling a great CV.
+Before graduating, you should invest time and effort into securing your first job, which will include compiling a great CV.

-Thereafter, updating your CV, references and other supporting documents ought to be an annual activity; review your career path, decide what changes you need to make to keep moving towards your goals, and reflect on your recent achievements regularly.
+Thereafter, updating your CV, references and other supporting documents ought to be an annual activity; you should review your career path, decide what changes you need to make to keep moving towards your goals and reflect on your recent achievements regularly.

 Read more CV related advice from our experts here.